carlfranklin/AddIdentityServer/README.md

 ![image-20230717122938604](images/image-20230717122938604.png)

-Let's button up our two authorized pages now.
+Let's button up these two pages now.

 Add the following to *Counter.razor* at line 2: